-Most people don’t realize that when you receive a shot or a vaccine it does not mean you are immunized.
+Most people do not realize that when you receive a shot or a vaccine it does not mean you are immunized.
 Many people believe that once you are vaccinated you are completely protected.
-That is wrong.
+That belief is wrong.

 Vaccines contain a dead or live weakened germ that can cause a particular disease, like tetanus, or parts of a germ.
 When we are given a vaccine shot, our body immediately produces antibodies against the germ.

 It is at this point that most believe the body’s defense mechanism kicks in and immunity will occur in the event that the said antigen gains entry again into the body but, this is not the case with all vaccines.